yarin-da/adv_prog_2/README.md

 Each view is connected to its own view model.
 All view models share the same instance of the model class (because it's a singleton).

+## For more information

+There are `cd` files in the [diagrams](diagrams) folder

+You can open them with Visual Studio to get more in-depth look.

 ***

 # 6. Contributors